 From Fee-Only To Advice-Only

 Fee-only and fiduciary are good but the fee can still be very expensive.
-Many fee-only advisors offer advice only as enticement to sell investment management.
+Many fee-only advisors offer advice only as an enticement to sell investment management.
 A doctor who insists on coming over to feed you pills is still acting in your best interest (to make sure you take the right pills on time).
 It’s the way to go for people who have a lot of money to burn.
-It’s just not very efficient use of money for the vast majority.
+It’s just not a very efficient use of money for the vast majority.

 What most people really need is advice-only, not just fee-only.
 Advice-only means you only pay the advisor for advice.
 It isolates the most valuable part of managing one’s finances.
 You pay for advice when you need it, just like seeing a doctor.

 Separating advice from management gives you the best of both worlds.
 You can focus on getting the best advice at a price most reasonable to you, similar to how you choose a doctor.
 You can be sure the advice isn’t conflicted because what you buy is not linked to the advisor at all.
-If you’d like to handle the management yourself there is no extra cost, akin to taking pills on your own.
+If you’d like to handle the management yourself there is no extra cost, akin to taking meds on your own.
 If you prefer automation you can choose the best place for automation based on the services offered.
-You don’t have to tie automation with advice from their computer.
+You don’t have to tie automation with advice from a computer.